 - Gastrointestinal problems, such as gas, bloating, or constipation.

-These symptoms may be caused by other conditions.
-If the symptoms get worse or do not go away on their own, check with your doctor.
+These signs and symptoms may be caused by other conditions.
+If they get worse or do not go away on their own, check with your doctor.

 Tests that examine the ovaries are used to detect (find), diagnose, and stage ovarian low malignant potential tumor.